dimitri-nicolo/calico/master/security/logs/configure-elastic.md

 The operator created cluster stores its data in volumes created through a Kubernetes `StorageClass`.
 It is your responsibility to make a suitable StorageClass available.
-The cluster is configured to use a StorageClass called `elasticsearch-storage`, but this name can be modified to refer to any suitable StorageClass you have set up.
+The cluster is configured to use a StorageClass called `tigera-elasticsearch`, but this name can be modified to refer to any suitable StorageClass you have set up.

 #### Local